 - A current curriculum vitae with a list of your publications

-- One or two writing sample(s) of completed work, publication, and/or work in progress, in English, not to exceed 40 pages total, and which will not be returned
+- One or two writing sample(s) of completed work, publication, and/or work in progress, in English, not to exceed 40 pages total

 - References: Please have three colleagues mail his/her letter of recommendation directly to the Institute